 A joint funeral plan is simply a single funeral plan placed in two names.
 This means it can be used by either person for the first or second death.
 However, it’s important to remember that joint funeral plans only cover one funeral, so you’d still need to pay for the other person.

 Another option could be to buy two funeral plans.
-Fixing the cost of each plan at today’s prices and avoiding funeral inflation could save money in the long run.
+Fixing the cost of each plan at today’s prices and avoiding funeral inflation could save money if funeral costs rise.
 It’s also worth keeping in mind that there are a number of payment options available, including monthly payments that are helping to make funeral plans more affordable for a much wider audience.

 When might a joint funeral plan be worth considering?